bizarrefish/TestVisor/README.md

 --------------
 Still drawing lines in the sand, some abstractions fairly complete.
 Can manage batch file tests with test harness code to operate everything, collecting results into the host's filesystem.
-No real work on the Web side thus far.
 There's a [Video](http://www.youtube.com/watch?v=g7Hf0I2mp88)

+Some tinkering with the web frontend going on; Just layout and icons, nothing working yet.
+Will probably go for an 100% ajax approach(rendering all done browser side).
+Other frontends may pop up(CLI, for example).
+Mozilla Rhino scripting engine integrated and able to execute test plans.

 Concepts:
 ---------